-Generally accepted accounting principles require that a tax position is recognized as a benefit only if it is "more likely than not" that the tax position would be Revenue Recognition: Contributions are recognized as revenue when they are sustained in a tax examination, with a tax examination being presumed to occur. received or unconditionally promised as prescribed by ASC 958-605, Not-for-The amount recognized is the largest amount of tax benefit that is greater than 50% likely of being realized on examination.
-For tax positions not meeting the Profit Entities - Revenue Recognition ("ASC 958-605").
-The Foundation includes gifts of cash and other assets as net assets with donor restrictions, if they are "more likely than not" test, no tax benefit is recorded.
-The Foundation does received with donor stipulations which limit the use of the donated assets.
-When not expect the total amount of unrecognized tax benefits to significantly change a donor stipulation expires, that is, when a stipulated time restriction ends or the in the next 12 months.
-The Foundation recognizes interest and/or penalties purpose is accomplished, net assets with donor restrictions are reclassified to related to income tax matters in income tax expense.
-The Foundation did not net assets without donor restrictions, and reported as net assets released from have any amounts accrued for interest and penalties at December 31, 2018 and restrictions.
-Conditional promises to give are not recorded as contributions until 2017. the conditions on which they depend have been substantially met.
+Generally accepted accounting principles require that a tax position is recognized as a benefit only if it is "more likely than not" that the tax position would be sustained in a tax examination, with a tax examination being presumed to occur.
+The amount recognized is the largest amount of tax benefit that is greater than 50% likely of being realized on examination.
+For tax positions not meeting the "more likely than not" test, no tax benefit is recorded.
+The Foundation does not expect the total amount of unrecognized tax benefits to significantly change in the next 12 months.
+The Foundation recognizes interest and/or penalties related to income tax matters in income tax expense.
+The Foundation did not have any amounts accrued for interest and penalties at December 31, 2018 and

-Functional Expense Allocations: The costs of providing the various program Contributions with donor restrictions whose restrictions are met in the same and supporting services have been summarized on a functional basis in the reporting period as the period in which contribution is recorded, are reported consolidated statements of functional expenses.
-Certain categories of expenses as contributions with donor restrictions.
-Net assets associated with these are attributable to both program and supporting functions.
-Accordingly, these contributions are released from restriction as donor restrictions are met. expenses have been allocated among program services and supporting services based on a consistently applied and reasonable basis.
-Expenses which may include allocations include depreciation, which is allocated on a square-footage The Foundation recognizes revenues from on-line store sales upon the sale of basis, and salaries and benefits, which are allocated on the basis of estimates of merchandise. time and effort, as applicable.
+Functional Expense Allocations: The costs of providing the various program and supporting services have been summarized on a functional basis in the consolidated statements of functional expenses.
+Certain categories of expenses are attributable to both program and supporting functions.
+Accordingly, these expenses have been allocated among program services and supporting services based on a consistently applied and reasonable basis.
+Expenses which may include allocations include depreciation, which is allocated on a square-footage basis, and salaries and benefits, which are allocated on the basis of estimates of time and effort, as applicable.

-Contributed Services and Materials: Contributed services and materials are recognized in accordance with the requirements of ASC 958-605.
-The Foundation Subsequent Events: The Foundation has evaluated subsequent events received and recorded contributed pro-bono legal services for the years ended for recognition and disclosure through June 4, 2019, which is the date the December 31, 2018 and 2017, with estimated fair values of \$268,722 and consolidated financial statements were available to be issued.
+Subsequent Events: The Foundation has evaluated subsequent events for recognition and disclosure through June 4, 2019, which is the date the consolidated financial statements were available to be issued.